stievie/ABx/INSTALL.md

 ### Known issues

-* Linux: The client should work on Windows and Linux.
+The client should work on Windows and Linux.